cggh/panoptes/documentation/importsettings.rst

   See `Property settings`_ for an overview of the tokens that can be used for each individual item in this list.

-*The following set of tags is used to define the items in a datatable as positions on the genome.*

 IsPositionOnGenome
   *Boolean*.
-Tells Panoptes that this should be interpreted as genomic positions
+Tells Panoptes that this should be interpreted as genomic positions.

 Chromosome
-  *Property ID.* Speficies the table column ID that contains the chromosome
+  *Property ID.* Speficies the table column ID that contains the chromosome (if *IsPositionOnGenome* is set).

 Position
-  *Property ID.* Specifies the table column ID that contains the position on the chromosome
+  *Property ID.* Specifies the table column ID that contains the position on the chromosome (if *IsPositionOnGenome* is set).

 GenomeMaxViewportSizeX
-  *Value.* Specifies the maximum genome browser viewport size (in bp) for which data in this table will be displayed as a tracks.
+  *Value.* Specifies the maximum genome browser viewport size (in bp) for which data in this table will be displayed as a tracks  (if *IsPositionOnGenome* is set).

 TableBasedSummaryValues
   *Block. *